Artificial Intelligence in LegalTech – Beware the Mechanical Turk

-Today, there is a tremendous push to transform the legal profession by using artificial intelligence (AI) and legal technology.
+Today, there is a tremendous push to transform the legal profession by using artificial intelligence and legal tech.
 So if you are a part of a general counsel or practice law, you know that legal tech is a hot topic.
 Quite often, we hear it in discussions about how we need to get more lawyers to automate their processes and embrace advanced predictive technologies.

 Lawyers, of course, have no issue adopting the latest and greatest technologies within law firms and corporate general council offices.
 Still, to keep our industry relevant and pertinent, they need to make that happen sooner than later.

+All machine learning algorithms are not built equally.
 This is where legal AI solutions step in.
 The general counsel must look at artificial intelligence in legal tech rather carefully.
 For example, when considering machine learning (ML) for contract management, they need to make sure that they are not purchasing a Mechanical Turk.

 The Mechanical Turk was the first significant fraud loosely associated with artificial intelligence.
 In 1769, Wolfgang von Kempelen created what was touted as the world’s first automated master chess player.
 In the 1800s, he finally introduced it to North America, showcasing it at New York’s National Hotel and generating significant interest in the media.

-The design, itself, included a life-size dummy seated in front of a large wooden cabinet, which was tightly packed with levers, gears, and cranks - similar to a mechanical clock.
-As a result, the mechanical automation played a mean game of chess, completely amazing audiences across North America and Europe.
+The design, itself, included a life-size dummy seated in front of a large wooden cabinet, which was tightly packed with levers, gears, and cranks – similar to a mechanical clock.
+As a result, mechanical automation played a mean game of chess, completely amazing audiences across North America and Europe.
 It even played against famous opponents, such as American polymath Benjamin Franklin and French dictator Napoleon Bonaparte, who reportedly attempted a few illegal moves during a game.

 In 1836, the machine was purchased by a group led by doctor John Kearsley Mitchell.
-And after spending several months examining it, the group unlocked the secret of the machine: it was controlled by a person who was hidden within the mechanism.
-Still, the charade lasted another 80 years, and in the end, the device was donated to Philadelphia's Chinese Museum.
+And after spending several months examining it, the group unlocked the secret of the machine.
+It was controlled by a person who was hidden within the mechanism.
+Still, the charade lasted another 80 years, and in the end, the device was donated to Philadelphia’s Chinese Museum.

 Do not confuse this famous fraud case with the Amazon Mechanical Turk, though.
 Increasingly, Amazon uses humans to automate, research, and perform small jobs for companies.
 They may soon provide more legal research and administrative work in our own industry, too.